jtesta/bitclamp/README.txt

 IMPORTANT NOTE:  Bitclamp is currently in beta.
-DO NOT publish anything of value until it reaches a stable release (approximately June 2016).
+DO NOT publish anything of value until it reaches a stable release (approximately December 2016).
 There is a 100% chance that content published before then will not be easily viewable or searchable due to upcoming changes to the data structures.

 ----